ltonetwork/http-message-signatures/docs/verification/nodejs.md

 # Verifying in Node.js

-This guide demonstrates how to verify HTTP message signatures in Node.js using the native `crypto` library.
+This guide demonstrates verifying HTTP message signatures in Node.js using the native `crypto` library.

 ## Verifier